signcl/docusaurus-prince-pdf/README.md

 npx docusaurus-prince-pdf -u http://localhost:4000/docs # Change port to your serving port
 ```

-See help screen for more usages:
+See help screen for all options:

 ```bash
 npx docusaurus-prince-pdf -h